Frequently Asked Questions

 Why don’t you allow my child to wear flotation devices?

 We believe, as do most public pools, that children are most safe in the water under the close supervision of their parent or other responsible adult.
 When a child is wearing a flotation device, we believe that parents develop a false sense of security and do not supervise their child as closely as they otherwise would.
 In addition, children may feel more confident in the water than they should.
 Although our pool has shallow enough areas that everyone can stand up, that does not mean that they are safe.
 When children lose their balance, even in very shallow water, it is very difficult for them to regain it.
 We have taught thousands of children and adults how to swim without the aid of flotation devices; if anything flotation devices teach poor body position and unwarranted confidence in an environment where caution should always be exercised.
+However, we do allow Coast Guard approved Type I & II flotation devices.
+These devices are designed to keep the user's face out of the water.
+We have these types of flotation devices available to be lent out.

 Why do you have so many rules?